-Ministry of Energy of the Republic of Kazakhstan.

-- 2. Decree of the Ministry of Energy of the Republic of Kazakhstan No.313 dated 23 September 2019 on approval of the cap electricity tariff in the amount of Tenge 12.02 per 1 kWh and other legal acts on tariff setting applicable to the Company. - 3.
-A contract with Settlement and Financial Center for Support of Renewable Energy Sources LLP dated 18 November 2019. - 4.
-Borrowings and bonds agreements and supporting documents for loan repayments.
+- 1. Individual Investment Agreement for Commissioned Power Station signed on 16 October 2019 between the Company and Ministry of Energy of the Republic of Kazakhstan. - 2.
+The Decrees of the Ministry of Energy of the Republic of Kazakhstan No.313 dated 23 September 2019 and No.243 dated 29 June 2020 on approval of the cap electricity tariff in the amount of Tenge 12.02 per 1 kWh and other legal acts on tariff setting applicable to the Company. - 3.
+Additional agreement No.1 dated 11 December 2020 to a contract with Settlement and Financial Center for Support of Renewable Energy Sources LLP dated 18 November 2019. - 4.
+Borrowings and bonds agreements and supporting documents for payments made.